From the Bob Willard Collection, Volume 1

 Hot dogs and beans were available from the concession stand right next to the pop stand.
 The full combo cost 25¢.
 You got a can of pop – a hot dog and bun without sesame – and a Dixie plate of Heinz campfire beans.

 It all came with a plastic fork and two packets of yellow mustard.
-You didn’t even need to bring your own plastic fork from home.
+You didn’t need to bring your own fork from home.
 They were organized.
 They used a ‘plan-ahead’ strategy and you could see it working.
-They were a little cheap on the napkins, though.
-They handed out one napkin per order even though we weren’t adults.
-We didn’t how not to get messy holding a Dixie plate of beans and mustard.
+They were cheapskates on the napkins, handing out one napkin per order even though we were messy kids.
+We didn’t know how not to get messy holding a Dixie plate of beans and mustard.
 One kid got mayonnaise all over himself.
-Personally, I couldn’t wipe my nose without having to change my shirt.

-Latham put down 11 hot dogs and three plates of campfire beans which was all he needed to take 1st prize.
+Latham ate 11 hot dogs and three plates of campfire beans which was all he needed to take 1st prize.
 He didn’t have to pay for any of it.
 Food was free for the contestants.

-About ten seconds after Latham received his second blue ribbon in two years, his face turned purple and then he leaned to his left and barfed onto more than a couple of feet of the newly assembled awards ceremony stage and some of the grass just beyond that.
+About ten seconds after Latham received his second 1st Place blue ribbon in two years, his face turned purple and then he leaned to his left and barfed onto more than a couple of feet of the newly assembled awards ceremony stage.
 He stood motionless on the Congress Park Hot Dogs and Beans Festival brand new awards ceremony stage.

 Latham didn’t even try to get off before he barfed.
 At least it didn’t look like he did.
 He just froze.
 Parents turned to one another and wondered why he hadn’t moved away first.
 It turned out that the Congress Park Hot Dogs and Beans Festival new ceremony stage was a one-time use only.